Ramratan Kushwaha

-Ramratan Kushwaha is an Indian politician and a member of 17th Legislative Assembly of Lalitpur, Uttar Pradesh of India.
+Ramratan Kushwaha is an Indian politician and a member of 17th Uttar Pradesh Assembly of Lalitpur, Uttar Pradesh of India.
 He represents the Lalitpur constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Political career

 Kushwaha has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Lalitpur constituency and is a member of the BJP.